ydylwj23/Leetcode-study-note/Java common methods.md

 V remove(Object key): Removes the mapping for a key from this map if it is present (optional operation).
 Set<K> keySet(): Returns a Set view of the keys contained in this map.
 Collection<V> values(): Returns a Collection view of the values contained in this map.
+NavigableMap<K, V> subMap(K fromKey, K toKey): Returns a view of the portion of this map whose keys range from fromKey, inclusive, to toKey, exclusive. fromKey to toKey.
 ```

 ## java.util.stream.Stream